rharsh-1020/GeneticGAN/README.md

 # GeneticGAN

-This repository contains **PyTorch implementations** of two generative models:
+This repository contains PyTorch implementations of two generative models:

 1. **GAN-GA**: A DCGAN-based GAN integrated with a Genetic Algorithm (GA) for latent space optimization.
 2. **GAN**: A standard DCGAN implementation for comparison.

-Both models generate images from an **ImageFolder-style dataset** and compute **FID scores** for quality evaluation.
+Both models generate images from an ImageFolder-style dataset and compute FID scores for quality evaluation.

 ---

 ## Repository Structure

 gan-ga/
 ├── gan_ga.py       # GAN-GA model, GA utilities, and training code ├── gan.py          # Vanilla GAN model and training code
 ├── main.py         # Runs training for both models and generates performance plots ├── outputs/        # Folder for saving generated images, checkpoints, and metrics ├── README.md       # This file

-yaml
-Copy code

 ---